heartfulsprout/hs-api-doc/source/index.html.md

 Hasura is used for a simple data fetch and data update.
 It has only one endpoint with different graphQL commands.
 How to call the endpoint is written on the right, and graphQL commands can be found in this document.

-Note that environment variables are not explicitly written.
+Note that environment variables are not explicitly written in this documentation.

 <aside class="notice">
 API calls require either admin secret or user token uses API keys to allow access to the API.
-Please let Kay know if you need those variables and don’t have them.
+Please let Kay know if you need admin secret.
 </aside>